Fire and Timber Management in Mixed Woods

 December 16, 2021, 12PM Eastern

-This session will focus on challenges and opportunities for using prescribed fire in mixed oak-pine forests of the eastern U.S. with both timber and natural community management values.
+This session focused on challenges and opportunities for using prescribed fire in mixed oak-pine forests of the eastern U.S. with both timber and natural community management values.

-This discussion has been approved for 1.5 Category 1 CFE's by the Society of American Foresters.
+This discussion was approved for 1.5 Category 1 CFE's by the Society of American Foresters.